llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class.rst

 Other methods in the code above, such as ``defineCudaVariantTunings`` are virtual in the ``KernelBase`` class and so they may be provided optionally by the kernel class for kernel specific operations.
-The ``define*VariantTunings`` methods specify which variants and define the tunings available for this kernel.
+The ``define*VariantTunings`` methods specify which variants and define the tunings that are available for this kernel.

 Some other methods in the code above, such as ``runSeqVariant`` and ``runCudaVariantImpl`` are unique to each kernel but the names are expected